 This is a tiny jelly-like sac, which normally contains a small fluid amount.
 Bursae are positioned throughout the body, but most significantly around the shoulder, heel, elbow, hip, and knee.
 They lie between soft tissues and bones, reducing friction between them.

 This bony point of the hip is known as the greater trochanter.
 This is a point of attachment for muscles which move the hip joint.
-There is a large bursa that overlies the greater trochanter and it can become inflammed, leading to hip bursitis ( or trochanteric bursitis).
+There is a large bursa that overlies the greater trochanter and it can become inflamed, causing hip bursitis ( or trochanteric bursitis).

 The main symptom is the pain at the greater trochanter region.
 The hip pain often extends to outside of thigh area.
 In early stages, this pain is often described as intense and sharp.
 In later stages, it becomes a dull ache.
 The pain is usually worse at night, when sleeping on the affected hip, and even when getting up after being seated for a while from a chair.
 Activities that aggravate this condition includes running, stair climbing, prolonged walking and squatting.